 Sustainable Sharing with Guatemala (SSG) is focused on optimizing resources in the United States to support organizations run by Guatemalans.
-SSG’s partners spearhead practical, community-based projects and achieve positive, long-term affects on the health, agriculture, and environment of rural indigenous Guatemalans.
+SSG’s partners spearhead practical, community-based projects and achieve positive, long-term effects on the health, agriculture, and environment of rural indigenous Guatemalans.

 WHAT WE BELIEVE

 SSG believes that local organizations that engage within Guatemalan communities and shape projects that respond directly to their specific needs will be more successful.
 These organizations are the ones that can facilitate real, lasting, on-the-ground changes that are owned and operated by the indigenous Mayan Mam communities themselves.

 HOW WE DO IT

 As these kinds of imbedded changes take time, SSG is committed to two inter-related strategies;